 Technology advancements have helped speed along business, as well: “When we first printed solvent, we had to let it dry and outgas for at least 24 hours before we laminated it … but the stuff I’m using now, I can let it outgas for about 4 hours and laminate it without a bit of trouble.”
 Wilson has also engineered a bit of a genius hack – which he calls a “standup tanning bed for vinyl” – that helps cure materials when he’s in a rush.

-Check out other vehicle wraps from our Wrap Insanity issue:
+Check out other from our issue:

 Advertisement